jac11/WebShop/README.md

 * all OPtions are required "--URL https://.....etc/"," - o file output " , "-w wordlist subdomains "
 * the webshop  have 4 wordlist subdomains
 * 1- small_list.txt it have  100 subdomains names
-* 2- medium_list.txt it have 1000 subdomins names
+* 2- medium_list.txt it have 1000 subdomains names
-* -3 large_list.txt it have 5000 subdomins names
+* -3 large_list.txt it have 5000 subdomains names
-* -4 big_large.txt it have almos 10000 subdomins names
+* -4 big_large.txt it have almos 10000 subdomains names
-* so you can selcet  list to sacn subdomin
+* so you can selcet  list to sacn subdomains
 * also you can use specific list just pass the wordlist path

 ##  [ help menu overview ]